Mrs Sarah Lawrence (Chair) - appointed by the Diocese of Hereford, 4 year term of office due to end 31st August 2018

 has purchased.
 This helps us track the children’s progress and compare them to those in all other state

 schools.
-Mrs Phelps produces a detailed Headteacher’s report for each full Governors Meeting.
+Mrs Grady produces a detailed Headteacher’s report for each full Governors Meeting.
 We also

 have our own observations from the day we enjoy spending each term observing classes.
 We see the results of the questionnaire sent to parents too.
 As well as this we attend committee meetings where Curriculum, Finance, Premises, Health and Safety, Discipline issues, Salaries and Admissions, and many other topics are discussed.
 The school website also provides information on how well the school is doing, with details of how funding for Sports and Pupil Premium is spent, as well as results of testing Key Stage 2 pupils.